nnance/graphql-gateway/README.md

 > open http://localhost:3000
 ```

 **Note**: Make sure you refresh the GrpahiQL interface at least once to trigger all the services to refresh their dependent schemas.
+After the initial refresh it could take a few seconds for the schema to become consistent.

 Once GraphiQL is running the following query should work